-14F, No. 8, Tai Yuen 1 $^{\rm st}$ Street, Chupei City Hsinchu, Taiwan, R.O.C.
+14F, No. 8, Tai Yuen 1st Street, Chupei City Hsinchu, Taiwan, R.O.C.
 Tel: (8863)5526789

 Richtek products are sold by description only.
+Richtek reserves the right to change the circuitry and/or specifications without notice at any time.
 Customers should obtain the latest relevant information and data sheets before placing orders and should verify that such information is current and complete.
 Richtek cannot assume responsibility for use of any circuitry other than circuitry entirely embodied in a Richtek product.
 Information furnished by Richtek is believed to be accurate and reliable.
 However, no responsibility is assumed by Richtek or its subsidiaries for its use; nor for any infringements of patents or other rights of third parties which may result from its use.
 No license is granted by implication or otherwise under any patent or patent rights of Richtek or its subsidiaries.